sakhtar1/halfabubbleout/README.md

-# SarwarConsults
+# HalfaBubbleout

 If you're a small business and you're looking to grow your company, advertisement plays a huge role.
-SarwarConsults gem was created to make it easy for these small businesses to analyze and figure out what they're looking for through answering a few questions.
+HalfaBubbleout gem was created to make it easy for these small businesses to analyze and figure out what they're looking for through answering a few questions.
 The gem scrapes the consultancy website via user answers to these questions.
 They are then presented with the information that best fits their requirements.

 ## Installation